cmkobel/CompareM2/README.md

    echo "alias assemblycomparator2='conda activate assemblycomparator2; snakemake --snakefile ${ASSCOM2_BASE}/snakefile --profile ${ASSCOM2_BASE}/configs/slurm/ --cluster-config ${ASSCOM2_BASE}/configs/cluster.yaml --use-singularity'" >> ~/.bashrc
    ```
    Hint: You can interchange `--use-conda` and `--use-singularity` for changing how assemblycomparator2 runs the jobs.

-   Note that running assemblycomparator2 locally with conda is not fully developed, and has a high probability of failing.
+   Please note that running assemblycomparator2 locally with conda is not fully developed or tested, and has a high probability of failing.
  * Optionally: Consider running the Kraken2 and mash screen set up scripts:
    ```
    $ASSCOM2_BASE/scripts/set_up_kraken2.sh